Posted on 01 September 2016.

 Ronald Roger Fisk, 88 of Cedar Springs, surrounded by his family went to be with his Lord and Savior, on Saturday, August 27, 2016 at Metron of Cedar Springs.
 Ronald was born on October 24, 1927, the son of Neff & Mamie (Holliday) Fisk in Cedar Springs.
 On September 27, 1947 he married Evelyn Dingman of Grand Rapids in his family home where they later resided for his last 22 years.
 Ronald was a farmer at heart and farmed his father’s farm, his own farm and worked for area farmers as well.
 Ronald retired from Keeler Brass Company in 1989 to enjoy his beloved horses, which he used to farm the land and pull competitively.
 He was an excellent teamster, raised and broke his own Belgians and was known among the Amish community for his well trained teams.
 Ronald was a member of the Solon Center Wesleyan Church since 1973, where he served his Lord faithfully in several capacities.
-He is survived by his beloved family, wife Evelyn; his sister Genevieve Giar; brother-in-law Donald Green; his children Allan (Beth) Fisk, David (Kathy) Fisk, Kathy (Roy) Mabie; caregiver, Patricia Host; foster sons Mike (Patricia) Happeny; David (Kelly) Eck; 12 grandchildren; 37 great grandchildren; 9 great, great grandchildren; several cousins, nieces and nephews.
+He is survived by his beloved family, wife Evelyn; his sister Genevieve Giar; brother-in-law Donald Green; his children Allan (Beth) Fisk, David (Kathy) Fisk, Kathy (Roy) Mabie; caregiver, Patricia Host; foster sons Mike (Patricia) Happeny; David (Kelly) Eck; 12 grandchildren; 37 great-grandchildren; 9 great-great-grandchildren; several cousins, nieces and nephews.
 He was preceded in death by his parents; sisters Geraldine Hinkley and Marian Green; brother-in-law Harley Hinkley.
-The family will greet friends on Monday, August 29 from 5 – 8 pm and Tuesday at 10 am at the Solon Center Wesleyan Church, 15671 Algoma Avenue, Cedar Springs.
-The service will be held Tuesday at 11 AM at the church.
+The family greeted friends on Monday, August 29 at the Solon Center Wesleyan Church, 15671 Algoma Avenue, Cedar Springs.
+The service was held Tuesday at the church.
 Rev. Douglas DiBell officiating.
 Interment Solon Township Cemetery.
 Memorial contributions may be made to the Solon Center Wesleyan Church.

 Arrangements by Bliss-Witters & Pike Funeral Home, Cedar Springs.